-Yes, one can make big money from fields of hemp, but it’s not that simple.
+One can make big money from hemp fields, but it’s not simple.
 Harvesting a hemp crop requires thorough planning and lots of research.
-Hemp may be simpler than other commodities to grow, but the processing is complex and can be expensive.
-Before diving into this business, make sure to follow these lessons to cover each part of the process.
+Hemp may be simpler than other commodities to grow, but the processing is complex and expensive.
+Before diving into this business, follow these lessons to cover each part of the process.

 Lesson #1: Understand your local laws

-Although the Farm Bill made industrial hemp legal in all the states, the regulations and requirements are different in each state.
-In the U.S., you can grow hemp legally, but you must follow the local legislation of your state.
-The legislation and requirements to get a hemp growing license can be different.
-So, the first step would be to do your research, talk to local farmers, and, if needed, hire an attorney to help you with the paperwork.
-Also, bear in mind that not all states currently offer hemp crop insurance.
+Although the Farm Bill made industrial hemp legal in all the states, the regulations and requirements differ in each state.
+In the U.S., you can grow hemp legally, but you must follow the local legislation of your condition.
+The legislation and requirements to get a hemp-growing license can be different.
+The first step is to do your research, talk to local farmers, and, if needed, hire an attorney to help you with the paperwork.
+Also, not all states currently offer hemp crop insurance.

 Lesson #2: Prepare your soil

-Like any other crop, the first and foremost action a farmer should do is preparing the soil.
+Like any other crop, the first and foremost action a farmer should take is preparing the soil.
 The first stage is to perform a soil profile test with a reputable laboratory.
 The soil profile will reveal all the chemicals present in your landscape.
-With these results in hand, you’ll be able to understand if your land needs correction, which nutrients are lacking, or if there are any toxic chemicals present.
+With these results, you’ll understand if your land needs correction, which nutrients are lacking, or if any toxic chemicals are present.

-Specialists recommend that the right soil for hemp should be rich in organic matter and have a pH from 6.0 to 7.5.
-Pay attention to the weather in your region, because fields of hemp do not grow well in wet soil.
-These types of soil can impact the growth, the fiber, and the plant heights negatively.
+Specialists recommend that the suitable soil for hemp should be rich in organic matter and have a pH of 6.0 to 7.5.
+Pay attention to the weather in your region because hemp fields do not grow well in wet soil.
+These soil types can negatively impact growth, fiber, and plant heights.
 The testing process must be done several months before starting to plant so you can have time to obtain optimal yield.
 If needed, apply fertilizers and lime during the Fall and Winter.

 Lesson #3: Plan your harvest and do a lot of research

-Farming is not always a straightforward business.
-Even if you’re an experienced farmer, but never invested in hemp fields, you will need to do your rounds of research.
+Farming is only sometimes a straightforward business.
+Even if you’re an experienced farmer but have never invested in hemp fields, you will need to do your rounds of research.
 The number of variables involved in investing in a different crop can make things incredibly difficult.
 Months before starting to plant your hemp field, you should start planning.